dlacaille/AdventOfCode2025/README.md

 # File structure

-Each solution is contained within a folder for the date, such as `day1/`, `day2/`, etc. The file to execute for each solution is called `Main.hs`.
+Each solution is contained within a folder for the date, such as `day1/`, `day2/`, etc.

 # How to run